 If you do, it might be difficult to re-glue it later.
 If you do not feel confident in this step, it’s best to see a professional guitar technician.

 Match the correct plate to the shape of your bridge and clamp them down to the acoustic guitar top.
-They are to be heated to 150 degrees Fahrenheit beforehand and then left for 24 hours after being clamped tight.
+They are to be heated to 150 degrees Fahrenheit beforehand.
+Then left for 24 hours after being clamped tight.

 The force of the clamp and the high heat will straighten the bulge and restore the guitar top to a playable angle.
 It allows the glue to soften and shift all parts back to where they need to be.